eddychen86/Matrix_MVC/README.md

 ```
 dotnet tool run libman restore
 ```
-Then, you also need to install DotNetEnv so that the project can automatically connect to the database using the `.env` file.
+Then, you also need to install `DotNetEnv` so that the project can automatically connect to the database using the `.env` file.
 <i><b>If you are using Visual Studio, you can install it in Nuget Extensions Management.</b></i>
 ```
 dotnet add package DotNetEnv
 ```
+Last, installs the package for lazy loading.
+This allows related data to be loaded automatically on demand.
 ```
 dotnet add package Microsoft.EntityFrameworkCore.Proxies --version 8.0.11
 ```